View Amy McKenna's Obituary on emissourian.com and share memories

 |

+Amy was born Nov.
+11, 1972, in St. Louis, the daughter of Raymond and Patricia, nee ^Walde, Marquart.
+On June 15, 1996, she was united in marriage to Travis McKenna, who survives at their home.

-She is survived by her parents, Raymond and Patricia, Washington; two sons, Andrew McKenna, Columbia, and Mikey Capozzoli, Tebbetts; two daughters, Michalah Berhorst and husband Kevin, Holts Summit, and Amber McKenna, Tebbetts; other relatives and many friends.
+Amy also is survived by her parents,a Raymond and Patricia Marquart, Washington; four children, Michalah Berhorst (Kevin), Holts Summit, Andrew McKenna, Columbia, Amber McKenna and Mikey Capozzoli, both of Tebbetts; two grandchildren, Bobby McKenna and Daniel Berhorst; two brothers, Kenneth Marquart and Don Marquart (Renee), all of Washington; numerous nieces and nephews.

+A celebration of Amy's life will be held Sunday, Nov.
+3, from 11 a.m. to 4 p.m. at the Tebbetts Community Hall.

+Expressions of sympathy may be made to the Amy McKenna Memorial Fund.